 Anatomy of a diamond

 Firstly, let us talk about the formation of the hearts patterning in the pavilion.
 As light enters the diamond, the manner in which it is refracted and reflected is determined by facet proportions and angles.
-Each heart is created due to the play of light by several facets and this kaleidoscopic pattern is actually an optical illusion.
+Each heart is created due to the interplay of light by several facets and this kaleidoscopic pattern is actually an optical illusion.

 That’s right!
-There are no physical parts on a polished diamond which has the shape of heart.
+There are no physical parts on a polished diamond that has the shape of a heart.
 Instead, the lobes you see in the hearts pattern are actually created by two lower girdle facets.
 The tip of each heart is formed by the meeting junction of the lower girdle facets and pavilion main facet.

 If you do a little math, you will find that a total of 5 facets is required to create half a heart.
 Hence, you require an additional 5 facets to form a heart.
-When two additional star facets are polished on the crown area, the internal reflections causes the pointed heart shoulders to be squared off.
+When two additional star facets are polished on the crown area, the internal reflections cause the pointed heart shoulders to be squared off.

 Now that I had explained the creation of hearts, let’s take a look at how the arrows on the crown are brought to life.
 Wouldn’t it be a neat idea for us to catch those hearts with “arrows” symbolizing the arrows that a cupid uses?

 And when we do the math, the light reflection from twelve facets come together in order to create the entire shape of an arrow.
-This time the combination consists of six pavilion facets, a table facet, a bezel facet and four star facets.
+This time, the combination consists of six pavilion facets, a table facet, a bezel facet and four star facets.

 As you can see, each facet’s individual relationship to another plays an important role in the diamond’s overall look.
 If one facet is slightly out of alignment, it will set off a domino effect and the entire appearance of 8 hearts and 8 arrows will be distorted.

 Comparison of near hearts and arrows (top) vs perfect hearts and arrows diamond (bottom).